 Expertise:Higher Education, Student Success, First-Generation College Students, Graduation Initiative 2025 (for Cal Poly Pomona), Transfer Student Support, Academic Advising, First-Year Experience, URM Student Success Programs, Public Universities & Student Success

-Terri Gomez joined Cal Poly Pomona as a faculty member in the Department of Ethnic & Women’s Studies and has served the campus in a variety of roles including advisor, department chair, interim associate dean and interim associate vice president.
-She was also the founding director of the PolyTransfer Program, one of the first transfer student first-year experience programs of its kind in the CSU system.
+Gomez joined Cal Poly Pomona as a faculty member in the Department of Ethnic & Women’s Studies and has served the campus in a variety of roles including advisor, department chair, interim associate dean and interim associate vice president, and the founding director of the PolyTransfer Program, one of the first transfer student first-year experience programs of its kind in the CSU system.
+She previously served as the Associate Provost of Student Success, Equity and Innovation.

 As associate vice president for student success, Gomez has guided the development of the Office of Student Success, which oversees student success initiatives, university advising, academic support services and first-year experience programs.
 She provides strategic oversight of campus progress on the CSU Graduation Initiative 2025, full implementation of data-supported College-Based Student Success Teams, and implementation of campus predictive analytics and early alert system in the fall.